 I’m switching my place of work at the moment so I’m moving to be closer to that area.
 The pay is worth it.
 I’m looking at places in Chevron only.
 Certain things are important to me; space, tranquility, aesthetics too if I’m being honest.
 I would also love a place where I can smoke my za in peace.
 Nothing beats smoking in the comfort of your own home.

-The last agent I saw was the one who tried to rape me.
-After taking me to the last house on our list that day, he said he liked me a lot and that cause he liked me he believed we could be something more.
-That’s how my guy started coming closer and closer and tried to trap me against a wall.
-This guy was actually unbuckling his pants while moving close to me.
+The last agent I saw was the one who tried to assault me.
+After showing me the last house on our list that day, he told me he liked me and thought we could be something more.
+Then, he started moving closer, trying to trap me against a wall.
+He even began unbuckling his pants while inching toward me.
 I just laughed.
-He was skinny and well I don’t go to the gym for nothing.
-Before he could finish his attack, I had already punched his nose and run out of the place.
+He was skinny, and let’s say, I don’t go to the gym for nothing.
+Before he could even finish his move, I had already punched him in the nose and ran out.

-I would say that if I was a man that idiot wouldn’t have tried anything so I suffered it cause I’m a woman.
+If I were a man, that idiot wouldn’t have tried anything.
+I suffered it because l’m a woman.

 I’ve gotten most apartments through online listings and all I have to say to everyone working with agents they don’t know is that you just have to be smarter than them.
 They love to advise you on what’s best for you and they specialize in overpriced rubbish because they get the most cut in those properties.
 Always try to be one step ahead.